-The decision to circumcise a baby boy may depend on many factors, including the parent's
+The decision to circumcise a baby boy may depend on many factors.
+This includes the

-In an uncircumcised boy, the foreskin will begin to separate from the glans, or the
+In an uncircumcised boy, the foreskin will begin to separate from the glans.
+This

 How to care for the uncircumcised penis

-and clean underneath it daily.
+it daily.
 It should be a part of his daily hygiene routine.
-The
+The American Academy of

-American Academy of Pediatrics states that the foreskin should be cleansed by following
+Pediatrics states that the foreskin should be cleaned by following the steps below:

 Gently, not forcefully, pull the foreskin away from the tip of the penis.